Randy Boyagoda: Biography

-Born in Oshawa, Ontario, in 1976 to Sri Lankan Catholic parents, Boyagoda earned his bachelor of arts in English at the University of Toronto (1999), and received his master's (2001) and doctorate (2005) in English from Boston University.
-In 2005, Boyagoda was a Postdoctoral Fellow with the Erasmus Institute at the University of Notre Dame, where he was Concurrent Assistant Professor of English.
+Born in Oshawa, Ontario, Canada, in 1976 to Sri Lankan Catholic parents, Boyagoda earned his bachelor of arts degree in English at the University of Toronto (1999), and received his master's (2001) and doctorate (2005) in English from Boston University.
+In 2005, he was a Postdoctoral Fellow with the Erasmus Institute at the University of Notre Dame, where he was Concurrent Assistant Professor of English.
 In 2006, he accepted a position as Assistant Professor of American Studies in the English Department at Ryerson University (now Toronto Metropolitan University).
 That same year, he published his first novel, Governor of the Northern Province.
 Boyagoda received early tenure in 2009, following the publication of his book Race, Immigration, and American Identity in the Fiction of Salman Rushdie, Ralph Ellison, and William Faulkner (2008).
 During his ten years at Ryerson, Boyagoda held a series of administrative positions, including Chair of the English Department and the founding Director of Zone Learning, a university-wide experiential learning program.
-In 2011, Boyagoda published his second novel, Beggar’s Feast, followed by a biography of Fr.
+In 2011, Boyagoda published his second novel, Beggar's Feast, followed by a biography of Fr.
 Richard John Neuhaus in 2015.
 From 2015 to 2017, Boyagoda served as the President of PEN Canada.
 In 2016, Boyagoda became the principal and vice-president of the University of St. Michael's College and was appointed to the Basilian Chair in Christianity Arts and Letters.
 He also became a faculty member of the University of Toronto's English department.
 As a professor, Boyagoda teaches courses on the politics of the American novel and literary non-fiction, he also teaches the Gilson Seminar in Faith and Ideas, an exclusive seminar for students in their first-year of studies at the University of Toronto.
-Boyagoda’s third novel, Original Prin, was published in 2018.
-Boyagoda is now researching the relationship between transnationalism and nationalism in the creation of the "Great American Novel,” in addition to working on a sequel to Original Prin, titled Dante’s Indiana, anticipated September 2021.
-Boyagoda is a chair on Scotiabank Giller Prize Jury.
-Boyagoda lives in Toronto’s East End with his wife and four daughters.
+Boyagoda's third novel, Original Prin, was published in 2018.
+Boyagoda is now researching the relationship between transnationalism and nationalism in the creation of the "Great American Novel", in addition to working on a sequel to Original Prin, titled Dante's Indiana, anticipated September 2021.
+Boyagoda is a chair of the Scotiabank Giller Prize Jury.
+Boyagoda lives in Toronto's East End with his wife and four daughters.